 The following is adapted from Weight Lifting is a Waste of Time

-- Problem #1: Lifting weights year after year, yet continuing to look about the
+John Jaquish.
+Do any of these describe your experience with exercise? # Problem #1: Lifting weights year after year, yet continuing to look about the

-- Problem #2: Sustaining injuries or having chronic sore joints as a result of
+same.
+Problem #2: Sustaining injuries or having chronic sore joints as a result of

-- Problem #3: Doing hours of cardio without significant weight loss or muscle gain.
+lifting weights.
+Problem #3: Doing hours of cardio without significant weight loss or muscle

 What if you learned a better, faster way to build muscles and lose fat?